Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: RQ3. How does NL information in code affect cross- PL knowledge transfer in RACG?

+Code corpora on the Internet most exist as isolated fragments without corresponding comments or aligned NL descriptions~\cite{surveycodecomments}.
+For simulation of this setting (\ie \textit{Doc w/o NL} in Figure~\ref{fig:Experimental_setting}), we provide a \textit{pure code corpus} version of the \textit{Large Multilingual Code Dataset} dataset stripped of NL comments.
+We also annotate 1 golden document per \textit{PL} for each query.
+This design ensures that each query corresponds to 13 golden documents across \textit{PL}s, enabling calculation of retrieval precision and recall rates.
+The large dataset scale and intentional information deprivation create challenging yet realistic conditions for examining cross-lingual knowledge transfer mechanisms.

-To address the core challenge of aligning retrieval artifacts with code generation needs, we systematically investigate three distinct retrieval paradigms in RACG: First, lexical sparse retrieval (\eg, BM25), which relies on keyword matching and term frequency statistics.
-While computationally efficient, this approach inherently struggles with gaps between NL queries and the code corpus.
-Second, generic text embedding models, where code is treated as normal text using a pre-trained language model (\eg, BERT-style architectures) to encode.
-We evaluate whether these models can implicitly capture code semantics through surface-level token distributions, and quantify their limitations in handling code.
-Third, domain-specific code retrievers, which are trained on NL-to-code alignment tasks and can bridge NL intent and code semantics.
+To explore the different retrieval performance in this \textit{Doc w/o NL} setting, we investigate three distinct retrieval paradigms in RACG: \textit{First}, lexical sparse retrieval (\eg, BM25), which is computationally efficient and relies on keyword matching and term frequency statistics. \textit{Second}, generic text embedding models, where code is treated as normal text using a pre-trained language model (\eg, BERT-style architectures) to encode. \textit{Third}, domain-specific code retrievers, which are trained on NL-to-code alignment tasks and can bridge NL intent and code semantics.